 Ever wondered what to do in Helsinki in winter and what are the top places to visit?
 Did you want to try traditional Finnish sauna, ice-swimming, walking on a frozen sea, visiting some unusual churches and monuments and tasting delicious Scandinavian cuisine?
-Check out what to do in the Finnish capital in winter!
+Check out what are the best things to do in Finnish capital in winter!

 What to do in Helsinki in winter?
 Spend a great weekend in Finland!